Method used

 As described on the links below, dogs can, unlike humans, produce vitamin C in their bodies.

-However, recent clinical observations indicate that when dogs are sick or stressed, they can rapidly deplete their bodies’ output of vitamin C.
+However, clinical observations indicate that when dogs are sick or stressed, they can rapidly deplete their bodies’ output of vitamin C.

 It says that studies have found that dogs, supplemented with vitamin C, show greater resistance to disease and a better ability to recover from injuries or illness.